ASL University ►

 The sign for "test" has several different "pronunciations."

-Okay, in this situation "pronounce" means "articulate" which means "do" this sign.
+Okay, in this situation "pronounce" means "articulate" which means "how you do" this sign.

 A very common version of the sign TEST starts with index fingers straight, then bends them into "x" handshapes as the hands move downward.
 Then the hands change into palm-down "5" handshapes.